Chris Taylor Player Props: Dodgers vs. Blue Jays

 Chris Taylor At The Plate

-- Taylor has eight doubles, a triple, 12 home runs and 16 walks while hitting .210.
+- Taylor is batting .211 with eight doubles, a triple, 12 home runs and 17 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.